theChaparral/kya/README.md

 access_token = "SomethingSomething"
 directory = "/home/gert/Pictures/Screenshot"
 open_in_browser = true
+delete_after_upload = false
 ```

 If you don't want the daemon to open the new image link in the browser, set `open_in_browser` to false.
+If you want the screenshots to be deleted automatically after upload, set `delete_after_upload` to true.

 Automatically starting Kya
 ==========================